alvivi/grunt-type/README.md

 and the value (source) should be a filepath or an array of filepaths (supports [minimatch](https://github.com/isaacs/minimatch)).

-As of v0.3.0, when copying to a directory you must add a trailing slash to the destination due to added support of single file copy.
+When compiling to a directory you **must** add a trailing slash to the destination.

 ##### options ```object```